bigraph-toolkit-suite/bigraphs.bdsl-core-elements/README.md

 $ ./gradlew clean build
 ```

-This will also install the project in the local repository to be used by other Java projects.
+This will also install the project in your Maven local repository to be used by other Java projects.

 #### Generate Xtext Language Artifacts